rust-embedded/wg/rfcs/0590-new-cross-org.md

 We transfer the `cross` repository to a new `cross-rs` organisation (created in advance of writing this RFC to ensure name availability).
 Volunteers from the existing Tools team will be added as owners to the new organisation, which is otherwise a separate entity from the working group.
+The repository's README will be updated to reflect its new organisation and the crate's `authors` field updated to remove the Tools team.
+The WG will maintain the default GitHub redirect to help existing users and prevent breaking old links.

+At this point the working group is no longer responsible for the new organisation or the `cross` project; the rest of this plan details the subsequent intentions for initial setup.

-In addition, some volunteers from the call-for-help issue could be added as maintainers and eventually organisation owners.
-A new GitHub team will be created and granted publish rights to crates.io.
+It's intended that additional volunteers from outside the WG will be added as maintainers, with PR approval and write acess to the repository, and a new team in that organisation created and given publish rights to crates.io.

-The new organisation and moved repository would continue the WG's commitment to upholding the Rust project code of conduct, and the existing Tools team members would provide continuity of ownership and oversight as the new project gets underway.
+The new organisation and moved repository would continue the WG's commitment to upholding the Rust project code of conduct, and having some existing Tools team members as the initial maintainers provides continuity of ownership and oversight as the new project gets underway.

 Currently cross uses Azure Pipelines for CI and the dockerhub container registry for container images, but it is envisioned this will swap to GHA